Source: Roundshot

 Barely eight months after it introduced its first feature-rich multimedia device Pearl , Research In Motion has decided to give a Pearl-like finish to some other handsets.
 It has debuted another Pearl look-alike device 8800, a full-keyboard model that can play music and videos, besides handling e-mails as efficiently as ever.
 The company is billing the 8800 as the thinnest BlackBerry to date, measuring 0.55 inches from front to back.

 New features include an instant-messaging client that can chat to buddies on Yahoo IM and Google Talk, plus RIM's own browser.
-The 8800 also comes with a media player and an external storage slot for removable microSD m
+The 8800 also comes with a media player and an external storage slot for removable microSD memory cards.

 Above all, it uses a GPS chipset for mapping and navigation that finds its way in a BlackBerry device for the first time and will compete with Nokia's 6110 Navigator phone.
 RIM has partnered with California-based navigation solutions firm TeleNav, which also offers similar versions of the software for Windows Mobile, the Palm operating system, Symbian, Qualcomm's Brew, and the Java-based J2ME environment from Sun Microsystems.
 So the advantage to RIM could only be temporary.